Court Bulletins

 Tribal citizens that are clinically assessed with a substance use disorder, willing and able to consent to enter and is a non-violent offender.

-A presentation on the Wellness Court will be made at the general meeting on March 10th, 2024, by the Chief Judge Eric Mehnert and Judge Rhonda Decontie of the Penobscot Nation Tribal Court.
+A presentation on the Wellness Court was made at the general meeting held on March 10th, 2024, by the Chief Judge Eric Mehnert and Judge Rhonda Decontie of the Penobscot Nation Tribal Court.